We are delighted to announce the winners of Capture Kingston: Lockdown & Out

 Thank you to everyone who partipated, even if your photograph wasn't selected for a prize it will still become part of the photographic archives at Kingston History Centre helping to preserve images of the borough for future generations.
 We hope to see you at the Capture Kingston Lockdown & Out exhibition at the Rose Theatre later this year.

-The winners will be the photographs that in the opinion of the judges, best represent the categories of the competition.
+The winners are the photographs that in the opinion of the judges, best represented the categories of the competition.